opstower-ai/llm-opstower/README.md

 ## How it works

 OpsTower.ai provides a OpenAI-compatible API.
 The `llm` CLI utility sends your credentials and question to our API.
-We then generate AWS SDK code to answer your question in an isolated environment and summarize the response.
+We then generate AWS SDK code to answer your question and execute it in an isolated environment, summarizing the response.

 ## Limitations